MrKev312/JustDanceEditor/README.md

 - Submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## Contact
 For any inquiries, please dm me on Discord: ``mrkev312``